tylerlong/slim_text/README.md

     1. advanced feature, postpone
 74. mac bug: top bar empty the first time open the page
     1. refresh then show
-80. ask to save content before close or refresh page, or open a new file
-    1. how do I know that file changed?
 81. bug: ctrl + z revert to the content of last file
     1. clear undo list if current file changed
 84. windows xp bug: font ugly